JoshuaSavunth/Task-Processing-System/README.md

 ## Features

-* FastAPI REST API for submitting jobs and checking their status
+* REST API to submit jobs and check status
-* SQL database used as a persistent job queue
+* SQL database as the job queue
-* Multiple workers running at the same time
+* Multiple workers run in parallel
-* Atomic job claiming to avoid duplicate processing
+* Atomic job claiming—no duplicate processing
 * Job status and result tracking
-* Worker heartbeats
+* Worker heartbeats for failure detection
-* Retry handling for failed or stalled jobs
+* Retry logic for failed or stalled jobs
-* Command-line client
+* Command-line client included
 * Unit and integration tests

 ## How It Works